perkowitz/issho/doc/hachi/hachi.md

 devices found, to help you correct the configuration.

 Knobby, shown in the first configuration above, simply allows a MIDI controller to be routed to the Launchpad's MIDI out port.
-For example, I have my NanoKontrol programmed to control a few parameters on my Mutable Shruthi.
+For example, I have my NanoKontrol programmed to element a few parameters on my Mutable Shruthi.
 While using Hachi to sequence the Shruthi, I can plug the NanoKontrol into the Pi and use it to tweak the Shruthi's sounds.

 ### Knobby Configuration

 A "knobby" device can be added for sending MIDI controllers to downstream MIDI modules.
 Adding the device to the config will tell
-Hachi to route the controller's output to the Launchpad Pro's MIDI out, so that control messages can be sent to any devices on the MIDI chain.
+Hachi to route the controller's output to the Launchpad Pro's MIDI out, so that element messages can be sent to any devices on the MIDI chain.
 The controller must be set up to send the desired messages; Hachi will not remap the MIDI messages in any way.
 The knobby device can also define a value controller, by specifying a ```valueControlChannel``` and
 ```valueControlController```.
 These are the channel and controller number for a controller that, rather than being passed to the